Chocobozzz/PeerTube/support/doc/production.md

 $ sudo -u peertube unzip peertube-${VERSION}.zip && sudo -u peertube rm peertube-${VERSION}.zip
 ```

-Install Peertube.
-If you're using CentOS7, do not forget to activate the devtoolset-6 software collection:
+*If you're using CentOS7, do not forget to activate the devtoolset-6 software collection.
+And after that, follow the step as usual.
+Do not forget to exit the environment after installing Peertube:*
 ```
 $ scl enable devtool-6 bash
 ```
-And after that, follow the step as usual.
-Do not forget to exit the environment after installing Peertube.

 Install Peertube:
 ```